Gary Ridgway: 1982–1984: First known victims

+1985–2001: Marriage to Judith Mawson, arrest for murder

 Around 1985, Ridgway began dating Judith Mawson, who became his third wife in 1988.
 Mawson claimed in a 2010 television interview that when she moved into his house while they were dating, there was no carpet.
 Detectives later told her he had probably wrapped a body in the carpet.
 In the same interview, she described how he would leave for work early in the morning some days, ostensibly for the overtime pay.
 Mawson speculated that he must have committed some of the murders while supposedly working these early morning shifts.
 She claimed that she had not suspected Ridgway's crimes before she was contacted by authorities in 1987, and had not even heard of the Green River Killer before that time because she did not watch the news.

-Author Pennie Morehead interviewed Ridgway in prison, and he said while he was in the relationship with Mawson, his kill rate went down and that he truly loved her.
+Ridgway said that while he was in a relationship with Mawson, his kill rate went down and that he truly loved her.
 Of his 49 known victims, only three were killed after he married Mawson.
 Mawson told a local television reporter, "I feel I have saved lives ... by being his wife and making him happy."

-The samples collected in 1987 were later subjected to DNA profiling, providing the evidence for his arrest warrant.
-On November 30, 2001, Ridgway was at the Kenworth truck factory, where he worked as a spray painter, when police arrived to arrest him.
-Ridgway was arrested on suspicion of murdering four women nearly 20 years earlier after first being identified as a potential suspect, when DNA evidence conclusively linked semen left in the victims to the saliva swab taken by the police.
+In April 1987, police took hair and saliva samples from Ridgway.
+The samples collected were later subjected to DNA profiling, providing the evidence for his arrest warrant.

+On November 30, 2001, he was at the Kenworth truck factory where he worked as a spray painter when police arrived to arrest him.
 The four victims named in the original indictment were Marcia Chapman, Opal Mills, Cynthia Hinds, and Carol Ann Christensen.
-Three more victims—Wendy Coffield, Debra Bonner, and Debra Estes—were added to the indictment after a forensic scientist identified microscopic spray paint spheres as a specific brand and composition of paint used at the Kenworth factory during the specific time frame when these victims were killed.
+Three more victims—Wendy Coffield, Debra Bonner, and Debra Estes—were added to the indictment after a forensic scientist identified microscopic spray paint spheres as a specific brand and composition of paint used at the Kenworth factory during the time when these victims were killed.